LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 {% assign figtree_fig_num = current_fig_num %}

-Selecting `Order nodes` and keeping the default ordrering `increasing` in the `Trees` tab, when you successfully load the MCC tree.
-In addition, you need to select `Node Bars` and choose `height_95%_HPD`, in order to show the 95% HPD interval of estimated time of most recent common ancestor (tMRCA) in each internal node.
+After loading the MCC tree in FigTree, click on the "Trees" tab on the left-hand side, then select "Order nodes" while keeping the default ordering ("increasing").
+In addition, check "Node Bars", choosing "height_95%_HPD" for "Display".
+This last step shows the estimated 95% HPD intervals for all node heights.
-You should end up with something like Figure {{ figtree_fig_num }}.
+You should end up with a tree like the one in Figure {{
+figtree_fig_num }}.

 <figure class="image">
   <a href="RSV2.tree.png" target="_blank"><img src="RSV2.tree.png" alt="MCC tree"></a>